Travel in Couple: How to Deal with the Challenges

 Two Hearts in One Adventurous Soul

-Did you ever thought about travel in couple for a long period of time?
+Did you ever think about travel in a couple for a long period of time?
 Do you think that this can be challenging for both your personalities and the welfare of your couple?

 To be in love is a wonderful thing.
-To find a person who shares your passion for travel is amazing feeling.
+To find a person who shares your passion for travel is an amazing feeling.
 But to share common travel experiences for a long time can be really challenging.
-Arguments about choices of activities, restaurants and many other details can be troubllemaking.
+Arguments about choices of activities, restaurants and many other details can be troublemaking.

 To understand if travel for long period of time is really that much challenging, I asked five adorable couples to answer the question: